krishnakadiyala/NPAcourse/labs/ZBONUS_TextFSM.md

-Additionally, we will collect as user input the location of the TextFSM template to be used, the show command to parse etc.
+Additionally, we will collect as user inputs the location of the TextFSM template to be used, the show command to parse etc.

 ### Task 2 - Using Netmiko and TextFSM Together